wjabbour/guardian-web-client/common/configs/README.md

 }
 ```

 Each entry in the `stores` array creates an option on the `Store` dropdown on the checkout page.
-The name of the option is the concatentation of the store `name` + the store `address`.
+The name of the option is the concatenation of the store `name` + the store `address`.
 The `code` should be globally unique amongst all stores. `password` is optional, but if supplied will cause a password modal to pop up when a user tries to navigate to a store from the customs catalog.

 ### bypass_codes